 Different Types of Facial Hair

-The tiny, small grouped hair that is found on the upper lip is what is termed a moustache.
+The tiny, small grouped hair that is found on the upper lip is what is termed a mustache.
 Amazingly, with this small area, it can come in a stunning variety of styles.
 It can be worn as main facial hair by itself or it can co-exist together with a beard.
-Some of the famous moustache styles include the “Walrus”, “Pencil”, as well as the “Handlebar.”
+Some of the famous mustache styles include the “Walrus”, “Pencil”, as well as the “Handlebar”.

 The hair that grows downwards from your hairline is what is called a sideburn, and it’s also the well-known type of facial hair that many men have.